dotnet/corefx/Documentation/utf8string/README.md

 You'll need to modify your `.csproj` file manually to reference the new runtime version.
 Merge the contents of the snippet below with those of your `.csproj` file, replacing the `RuntimeFrameworkVersion` element as appropriate.

+When you copy over the snippet, be sure to replace the `RuntimeFrameworkVersion` element with the latest version listed at https://github.com/dotnet/corefx/blob/feature/utf8string/Documentation/utf8string/version_history.md.
+This will ensure you're using an up-to-date build of the `Utf8String` feature work.

 ```xml
 <PropertyGroup>
   <OutputType>Exe</OutputType>